CLSx/clsx-playbook/clsx-in-a-box.md

 ### Find a suitable date

+### Set up a shared folder with all resources

+Which contains:

+* Battle Plan
+* Budgets
+* Pictures
+* General templates for email

 ### Write a Battle Plan Document

 In order to organize contacts and write down some useful notes.
 It might collect things like:

-* People to get in touch
+* People to get in touch and got in touch
 * Communities to involve
 * Sponsors
 * Agenda draft or possible topics
 * Speakers confirmed or just reached out
-* Meeting Notes and decisions taken
+* Meeting Notes and important decisions taken

 #### Find and manage sponsorships